Jade - Green Gold

 The following rules of thumb are used for field identification of jade: (1) Nephrite is heavier than the average rock of the same size.
 (2) Nephrite cannot be scratched with an ordinary knife blade (if it scratches, it is probably serpentine or chlorite, or another similar appearing mineral).
 (3) Nephrite has smooth, almost waxy appearance.
 (4) If the end is ground off of a suspected jade specimen, the fresh surface will not sparkle or glitter in the sun.
 If it sparkles, it is not jade.
 (5) Nephrite should not be magnetic (if it is magnetic, it is probably serpentine).
 (6) Nephrite is associated with a distinct alteration mineral assemblage of pink zoisite, white sericite, pistachio-green epidote, and dark-green chlorite.
 Rocks often mistaken for nephrite include fine-grained quartzite, serpentinite and epidotite.
 These occur in the same geologic environment as nephrite.
 More information on the characteristics of jade and where it can still be found in Wyoming is published in a book on gemstones (Hausel, 2014).

 Quartzite can be distinguished by its granular texture since it tends to sparkle on a freshly broken surface.
 Epidotite is softer, like serpentine, and can also be scratched with a knife.
 Nearly all serpentinite will have magnetite and exhibit small areas, lenses, or specs of magnetism.

 Individual Wyoming jade localities are described by Hausel (2014).
 Many are found within the Tin Cup district northwest of Jeffrey City (T30N, R92-93W), and marked by old prospect pits in the granite and gneiss.

 Jade was at one time highly sought after by prospectors in the US.
-Much of the very high-quality emerald green and translucent jade was found in Tertiary conglomerates at Crooks Gap.
-Lower quality light-green jade was found in place to the north of Crooks Gap in the Granite Mouintains, but the source of the incredibly valuable emerald green was never found.
+Much of the very high-quality emerald green and translucent jade was found in Tertiary conglomerates at Crooks Gap in Wyomng.
+Lower quality light-green jade was found in place to the north of Crooks Gap in the Granite Mouintains.
 In the 1930s and 1940s, many jade boulders of several hundred pounds were found near Jeffry City, central Wyoming.